 Key to Course Codes

-A 3-letter prefix, a 4-digit number and 2-letter suffix comprise the Toronto School of Theology (TST) course codes.
+A 3-letter prefix, a 4-digit number and 2-letter suffix comprise TST course codes in the Course Catalogue.
 The course code is followed by the lecture section.

 The Prefix